Is there ever such a thing as too much chocolate in a chocolate chip cookie? The simple (and obvious answer) is no.

 Roll the dough into balls about 3 tablespoons each.
 (It helps to use a cookie scoop).
 Arrange the dough 3 inches apart on the prepared sheet pans.
 Bake for 10-12 minutes until golden brown.
 Sprinkle the cookies with sea salt and wait 2 minutes before transferring them to a wire rack to cool completely.
 Store in an airtight container.

-Adapted from Once you roll the dough into balls, you can loosely cover them and refrigerate overnight.
+Once you roll the dough into balls, you can loosely cover them and refrigerate overnight.
 Before baking, let them sit at room temperature for 20 minutes.

 Adapted from Seven Spoons by Tara O’Brady